Rangarig/MK312WIFI/README.md

 # MK312 Wifi Bridge

+This Project is a replacement for the bluetooth module used on the MK312BT and is based on the ESP8266-01S.
+This was created at first because the bluetooth interface could not be accessed in a convenient way on a VR headset, but also because of a general lack of reliability of the link.
 As usual no guarantees can be given, and also if you use this to injure yourself, no responsibility can be taken.

-This Project is based on the ESP8266-01S and is a collaboration between Rangarig and cLx.
-This was created at first because the bluetooth interface could not be accessed in a convenient way on a VR headset.
+This project is a collaboration between Rangarig and cLx.

 ## Contents
 | Directory      | Contains